zcshinee/Scattering/README.md

 Loss and metrics calculations are in loss.func.py;

-Raw data from four different diffusers can be found in 'raw' folder.
+Raw data from four different diffusers can be found in 'raw data' folder.